tinymce/tinymce-docs/_includes/configuration/iframe-aria-text.md

 {{ site.requires_5_9v }}

-This option allows you to set the editor iframe title attribute.
+This option allows setting the editor iframe title attribute.
+It is intended for use with {{site.productname}}'s [classic mode]({{site.baseurl}}/general-configuration-guide/use-tinymce-classic/) only, as the editable area is sandboxed within an iframe.

 **Type:** `String`